 GROOMING SCHEDULE: Our volunteer groomer typically grooms the TOP ski trails in the evenings on Thursdays and Sundays, and after big snowstorms as conditions merit.
 If there is enough snow, both classic and skate-skiing track will be laid in the meadow area.
 The North 40 is groomed for everybody with a double-wide corduroy track.

-WINTER DOG POLICY: Dogs allowed on Thursdays and Sundays.
+WINTER DOG POLICY: Dogs allowed on ski trails on Thursdays and Sundays.
 Please clean up after them and keep them under voice control.

 TOP is pleased to offer 7 kilometers of trails groomed for nordic skating and classic flat-track skiing and a snowshoe trail from the parking area to the meadow.
 We hope all those who visit the park will appreciate it and help to preserve its pristine nature.